davidmyersdev/octo/README.md

 ### Coming Soon

-- **CodeSandbox Integration** - Open all code blocks in the current document in a new [CodeSandbox](https://codesandbox.io/) project with the click of a button
 - **File Encryption** - Notes will be encrypted prior to storage
 - **Light Theme** - Why not both?
 - **Native Apps** - Install a native application on Android, iOS, or desktop (built with Ionic's [Capacitor](https://capacitorjs.com/) framework)